 Monthly Notices of the Royal Astronomical Society, 2019

 We prove, under two sufficient conditions, that idealised models can have no adversarial examples.
 We discuss which idealised models satisfy our conditions, and show that idealised Bayesian neural networks (BNNs) satisfy these.
 We continue by studying near-idealised BNNs using HMC inference, demonstrating the theoretical ideas in practice.
 We experiment with HMC on synthetic data derived from MNIST for which we know the ground-truth image density, showing that near-perfect epistemic uncertainty correlates to density under image manifold, and that adversarial images lie off the manifold in our setting.
 This suggests why MC dropout, which can be seen as performing approximate inference, has been observed to be an effective defence against adversarial examples in practice; We highlight failure-cases of non-idealised BNNs relying on dropout, suggesting a new attack for dropout models and a new defence as well.
-Lastly, we demonstrate the defence on a cats-vs-dogs image classification task with a VGG13 variant.
+Lastly, we demonstrate the defence on a cats-vs-dogs image classification ta... [full abstract]

 Lewis Smith, Yarin Gal